MikkelVembye/AIscreenR/cran-comments.md

-## Resubmission
+## Submission

-This is a resubmission.
-In this version I have:
-  * Updated the DESCRIPTION so it includes a better description of the package's functionality.
-  * Removed the wrongly used rm(list = ls()) in the test script.
-  * Removed all options() from the vignette.
-  * Removed the wrongly used `:::`.
+This is a patch version update of AIscreenR.
+The package provides functions for conducting title and abstract screening in systematic reviews with AI models, such as OpenAI's GPT (Generative Pre-trained Transformer) API (Application Programming Interface) models.
+In this submission, we have corrected a typo in the vignette, and updated the vignette including a more modern approach to handling RIS files.
+Finally the tabscreen_gpt() now factors the study ID variable to keep the original order of the user's data set.

 ## Test environments

-* local Windows 10 Enterprise, R 4.4.0
+* local Windows 10 Enterprise, R 4.4.0 and R 4.4.2
 * ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
 * macOS-latest (on Github), R release
 * windows-latest (on Github), R release